-RB Leipzig striker Yussuf Poulsen has been at the club since they were in the German third tier – and eight years later the Dane is delivering yet again for them in 2021/22.
+RB Leipzig striker Yussuf Poulsen has been at the club since they were in the German third tier – and nine years later the Dane is still proving he can always be relied upon.

-Poulsen’s third Bundesliga goal of the campaign was an example of the desire he has to make a difference.
-Correctly judging the flight of the ball from a corner, he showed real determination to creep around the back of Eintracht Frankfurt defender Almamy Toure and bundle home Leipzig’s tenth goal from a set-play this season.
+Poulsen’s third of six Bundesliga goals last season was an example of the desire he has to make a difference.
+Correctly judging the flight of the ball from a corner, he showed real determination to creep around the back of Eintracht Frankfurt defender Almamy Toure and bundle home Leipzig’s tenth goal from a set play up to that point of the campaign.

 “The ball came off the back of my thigh for the goal,” Poulsen revealed afterwards.
 “I wanted to get the ball over the line however I could.”